Vaduthala

 Vaduthala is a locality in the city of Kochi, India.
+It consists of the wards Vaduthala East and Vaduthala West.
 It is between Pachalam and Chittoor on Chittoor Road.
 Elamakkara lie towards its east and Mulavukad island on its west.
 A zonal office of the Corporation of Cochin operates there.
-Several educational institutions such as Chinmaya Vidyalaya, Don Bosco School, SBOA Public School and Archbishop Attipetty Public School operate there.
+Several educational institutions such as Chinmaya Vidyalaya, Don Bosco School and Archbishop Attipetty Public School operate there.
 The nearest hospital is Lourdes Hospital.

+Etymology

 Backwaters

 Vaduthala has a line of backwaters along its length.
 It is one of the most peaceful places in Cochin and a source of livelihood for a number of fishermen living here.
 There are plans to fill up part of the backwaters with roads and to generate revenue for the Corporation of Cochin.
 Vaduthala has a hospital, schools, temples, mosques and a church.